thibmaek/awesome-raspberry-pi/README.md

 Other tools that can be used to create Visualization/Dashboards can be found under [Smart Home Integration Software](#smart-home-integration-software)

 ### Architecture, Convention

-* [Homie](https://github.com/marvinroger/homie) - A lightweight MQTT convention for the IoT
+* [Homie](https://github.com/marvinroger/homie) - A lightweight MQTT convention for the IoT.
 * [mqtt-smarthome](https://github.com/mqtt-smarthome/mqtt-smarthome) - Smart home automation with MQTT as the central message bus - Architectural proposal.